Eternity (Marvel Comics): Fictional character biography

-On New Year's Eve, the entity is kidnapped by Doctor Strange's foe Nightmare, who after causing time distortions that allow beings such as dinosaurs and barbarians to appear in New York City, appears before Strange and his aide and sometime lover Clea.
+On New Year's Eve, Eternity is kidnapped by Doctor Strange's foe Nightmare, who after causing time distortions that allow beings such as dinosaurs and barbarians to appear in New York City, appears before Strange and Clea.
 Nightmare challenges the mystic to attempt to rescue Eternity, and after accepting, Strange enters Nightmare's Dream World.
-After an extended series of battles and a temporary defeat, Strange successfully recruits the X-Men foe the Juggernaut to stop Nightmare from merging his realm with Earth, and together they free Eternity.
+After an extended series of battles and a temporary defeat, Strange recruits the Juggernaut to stop Nightmare from merging his realm with Earth, and together they free Eternity.
 The entity then banishes Nightmare while Doctor Strange and the Juggernaut restore reality.

-The entity is aided by superhero team the Defenders, who locate three missing fragments of its being and convince them to rejoin with Eternity.

 Eternity is also summoned to the trial of Fantastic Four member Mister Fantastic, who is accused of saving the life of fellow cosmic entity Galactus.
 Eternity allows all present to momentarily possess "cosmic awareness", thereby allowing them to understand that Galactus is a vital part of the universe, despite the continued extinction of entire species.

-During a series of extended battles between cosmic hero Quasar and the villain Maelstrom (the avatar of the entity Oblivion), Eternity is revealed to have a "twin" entity, Infinity, with the pair representing the space-time continuum and the living force of the universe.

-The character appears with the entire cosmic hierarchy (eventually revealed to be "retconned" into an avatar of the entity) during an encounter with the entity the Beyonder and consults with fellow entity Galactus when the Elders of the Universe plan to destroy the latter (to initiate a new Big Bang and restart the universe).

-Abraxas was imprisoned inside Eternity and was released when Galactus died.

-Together with the cosmic hierarchy Eternity opposes the Eternal Thanos when the villain wields the Infinity Gauntlet, although they are all eventually defeated.
-Once Thanos is eventually dispatched (courtesy of his own carelessness), Eternity unsuccessfully advises fellow cosmic entity the Living Tribunal against allowing the Infinity Gems to be used in conjunction.
+Together with the cosmic hierarchy Eternity opposes Thanos when the villain wields the Infinity Gauntlet, although they are all eventually defeated.
+Once Thanos is eventually dispatched (courtesy of his own carelessness), Eternity unsuccessfully advises the Living Tribunal against allowing the Infinity Gems to be used in conjunction.
 Eternity develops animosity towards the artificial being Adam Warlock, whom the entity encounters on several occasions.

-Eternity also "spawned" several "children", or concepts that became separate, independent entities: Empathy; Eulogy; Expediency; Entropy; Epiphany; Enmity and Eon (Eon is eventually killed and replaced in turn by the concept Epoch).

-Eternity is imprisoned by the Magus (the evil alter ego of Adam Warlock) who attempts to reunite the Infinity Gems for his own use.
-The villain is eventually defeated when Eternity merges with Infinity and together they strip the Magus of his newfound power.

-Eternity is also summoned by the superhero team the Avengers to reason with the cosmic entities the Infinites and observes the attempts of Thanos and several of Earth's heroes to defeat several of his clones, who are dedicated to destroying the universe and in turn, Eternity itself.